Dawes Act: Provisions of the Curtis Act

 The Curtis Act of 1898 extended the provisions of the Dawes Act to the Five Civilized Tribes in Indian Territory.
 It did away with their self-government, including tribal courts.
-In addition to providing for allotment of lands to tribal members, it authorized the Dawes Commission to make determination of members when registering tribal members.
+In addition to providing for allotment of lands to tribal members, it authorized the Dawes Commission to make determinations of members when registering tribal members.

 Provisions of the Burke Act

 The Burke Act of 1906 amended the sections of the Dawes Act dealing with US Citizenship (Section 6) and the mechanism for issuing allotments.
 The Secretary of Interior could force the Native American Allottee to accept title for land.
-US Citizenship was granted unconditionally upon receipt of land allotment (the individual did not need to move off the reservation to receive citizenship).
+U.S. Citizenship was granted unconditionally upon receipt of land allotment (the individual did not need to move off the reservation to receive citizenship).
 Land allotted to Native Americans was taken out of Trust and subject to taxation.
 The Burke Act did not apply to any Native Americans in Indian Territory.